MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## method

 A procedure that is an intrinsic procedure of an object.
-A method is defined within a class definition.
+When composed using the VBE, its composition is contained within a [class module](#class-module).
+Methods are always [class](#class) procedures.

 ## module